Tyler Nevin Player Props: Tigers vs. Orioles

 Orioles Pitching Rankings (2022)

-- Orioles pitchers combined to surrender 171 total home runs at a rate of 1.1 per game (14th in the league).
+- Orioles pitchers combined to surrender 171 total home runs last year (1.1 per game).
+That ranked 14th in baseball.

-- Gibson gets the start for the Orioles, his fifth of the season.
-He is 3-0 with a 4.18 ERA and 13 strikeouts in 23 2/3 innings pitched.
+- Rodriguez gets the start for the Orioles, his fourth of the season.
+He is 0-0 with a 6.91 ERA and 19 strikeouts through 14 1/3 innings pitched.

-- His last appearance was on Saturday, April 15 against the Chicago White Sox, when the righty tossed 5 1/3 innings, surrendering four earned runs while allowing seven hits.
+- The righty last appeared in relief on Friday, when he threw 2/3 innings against the Detroit Tigers while giving up hits.

+- The 23-year-old has a 6.91 ERA and 11.9 strikeouts per nine innings across three games this season, while giving up a batting average of .276 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.